brege/VortexBox-Mods/README.rst

 - [audio] foo2bar scripts

-  - Fix flac to ogg vorbis mirroring for special characters in file names (e.g. '?,()[] etc).
+  - fix flac to ogg vorbis mirroring for special characters in file names (e.g. '?,()[] etc).

-  - Fix automirror of flac to ogg when a cd is ripped
+  - fix auto-mirror of flac to ogg when a cd is ripped

+  - add option to re-encode flac's to aac 320 or other bitrates

 - [video] add options for further remuxing and transcoding to different containers and audio/video/subtitle formats under various standards